thayton/thayton.github.io/_drafts/book-review-web-scraping-with-python.md

 Finally the book wraps things up with a chapter on the popular Python scraping framework
 <a target="_blank" href="http://scrapy.org/">Scrapy</a> (and its visual counterpart
 <a target="_blank" href="https://github.com/scrapinghub/portia">Portia</a>) and a final chapter
-that provides real life examples of how to scrape some popular websites like Gap.
+that provides examples of how the techniques presented in the book can be used to scrape sites like Gap, BMW and Facebook.

 ### Conclusion